roryp/Generative-AI-for-beginners-java/04-PracticalSamples/README.md

 # Practical Applications & Projects

-> Note: Each example also includes a **TUTORIAL.md** that guides you through running the samples.

 ## What You'll Learn
 In this section we'll demo three practical applications that showcase generative AI development patterns with Java:
 - Create a multi-modal Pet Story Generator combining client-side and server-side AI